Erdington: Politics

 Erdington has long been represented by the Labour Party.
 There was much surprise when Conservative Robert Alden won a seat in Erdington ward de-seating the Labour candidate Susannah McCory in 2006.
 Again in 2007, McCory lost to the Conservatives, this time to Gareth Compton who replaced the retiring long serving Labour councillor Renee Spector.
 The other seat in the ward was won, again by the Conservatives, by Bob Beauchamp, an Erdington garage owner.

 Since a boundary review implemented in 2018, the area is now covered by wards of Erdington, Pype Hayes, Gravelly Hill, Castle Vale, Stockland Green and Perry Common.
 The traditional town centre of Erdington is covered largely by the new smaller Erdington ward.
+As of 2026, the two councillors serving the ward are Robert Aldon and Gareth Moore, both Conservatives.

 Birmingham Erdington is a constituency, which is currently represented by Paulette Hamilton of the Labour Party.
 Noted members of parliament have included Robin Corbett, Julius Silverman and Jack Dromey.
 Previously the areas Member of Parliament have included Sutton Coldfield to form a singular constituency.
 In addition to Erdington, the constituency includes the former (pre-2018) wards of Kingstanding, Stockland Green and Tyburn all outside the traditional Erdington boundaries.